 The COVID-19 pandemic has shed light on healthcare disparities and workforce gaps, while also worsening them.
-Recent studies indicate that Black and Latino/a/e Americans, compared to the general population, are less likely to receive mental health treatment during the pandemic (McKnight-Eily et al., 2021); more likely to perceive a direct, major health and economic threat from COVID-19 (Office of Behavioral Health Equity, 2021); more likely to live and work in settings that involve increased COVID risk (e.g., jail or prison, homeless shelters or camps, low-income and multigenerational housing, essential worker roles) (Office of Behavioral Health Equity, 2021); more likely to experience loss of a family member (Artiga et al., 2021); more likely to report physical symptoms of stress (American Psychological Association, 2021); and more likely to report stress and worry about returning to normal life after the pandemic (American Psychological Association, 2021).
+Recent studies indicate that Black and Latino/a/e Americans, compared to the general population, are less likely to receive mental health treatment during the pandemic (McKnight-Eily et al., 2021); more likely to perceive a direct, major health and economic threat from COVID-19 (Office of Behavioral Health Equity, 2021); more likely to live and work in settings that involve increased COVID risk (e.g., jail or prison, homeless shelters or camps, low-income and multigenerational housing, essential worker roles) (Office of Behavioral Health Equity, 2021); more likely to report physical symptoms of stress (American Psychological Association, 2021); and more likely to report stress and worry about returning to normal life after the pandemic (American Psychological Association, 2021).
 Asian, Black, and multiracial non-Hispanic Americans also report higher than average levels of COVID-related stigma and discrimination (Liu et al., 2020; McKnight-Eily et al., 2021).